julcaguiat/j-cag.github.io/topic-pages/5Wazuh_page.md

 > **ls**

-- To open the file for editing configuration:
+- To open the file for editing configuration run command below:

 > **nano opensearch_dashboards.yml**
->

 ![](../images/5wazuh2-images/3.png)

-- Replace the opensearch.hosts IP address with your Server's IP address
+- Replace the **opensearch.hosts IP address** with your **inet (Wazuh-server IP address)**

 - Close the file: **ctrl + o**, then **enter**, then **control + x**

 ![](../images/5wazuh2-images/4.png)

-3. Navigate to the opensearch.yml file
+3\.
+Navigate to the opensearch.yml file

     - File Location: /etc/wazuh-indexer/opensearch.yml

-    - To navigate to the target file:
+    - To navigate to the target file run commands below:

 > **cd /**
 >